kolkil/jmcache/README.md

-# Pocket - the cache server
+# Mem Pocket - the cache server
 This is my cache server which is a simple database in the cache memory